 20.2 Exit Surveys

 Exit surveys are administered to all graduating student-athletes by the Department of Athletics.
-While the National Collegiate Athletic Association (NCAA) requires member institutions to complete exit surveys, the NCAA does not receive any data or reports from these surveys.
+While the National Collegiate Athletic Association (NCAA) requires member institutions to conduct exit interviews in each sport with a sample of student-athletes whose eligibility has expired, the NCAA does not receive any data or reports from these interviews.
 The Department of Athletics determines how exit surveys are administered and how the data is used.
 In spring 2014 the Department of Athletics began using Qualtrics, an online survey and data administration tool, to administer the surveys.

 The Student-Athlete Experience Survey is one of the most important tools the Department of Athletics uses to evaluate each of UNC’s sport and student-athlete support programs.
 To ensure honest feedback, student-athletes are fully informed about how the survey results will be used.
 Individual surveys are not shared with others; rather, collective results (with no names referenced) are shared with appropriate department and University leaders responsible for enhancing student-athlete services and programs.

-Each sport program administrator or designee should administer the survey to graduating students on their team(s) and then meet with graduating students individually.
-The sport program administrator or designee distributes an email from the Director of Athletics to all graduating students on the team.
-The email links to the Qualtrics Student-Athlete Experience Survey.
-Students are given a deadline to complete the instrument and are asked to schedule an interview with the sport program administrator.
+The survey is centrally administered to graduating students on their team(s), and then each sport program administrator or designee offers to meet with a subset of graduating students individually for a qualitative exit interview.
+Students are given a deadline to complete the online instrument and are asked to schedule an interview with the sport program administrator.
 The student should have completed the survey prior to scheduling an interview with the sport program administrator or designee.

-To prepare for administration of the survey, the Department of Athletics trains all sport program administrators or designee on effective interviewing skills and consistent communication.
+To prepare for administration of the exit interviews, the Department of Athletics trains all sport program administrators or designees on effective interviewing skills and consistent communication.

-Information from the survey can be shared at the end of each sport season with the FAC, coaches and Department of Athletics managers (e.g., Sports Medicine and Strength and Conditioning), as well as with other University departments (e.g., the Academic Advising Program).
+Information from the survey will be shared at the end of each sport season with the Faculty Athletics Representative (FAR) and, as appropriate, with the FAC, coaches and Department of Athletics managers (e.g., Sports Medicine and Strength and Conditioning), as well as with other University departments (e.g., the Academic Advising Program).
 Survey results and focus group feedback are carefully considered and, when possible, are used to inform programmatic changes.
 One example of change that has occurred as a result of feedback from student-athletes is increased availability and frequency of tutoring services offered by the ASPSA.